-The high resolution of today’s cameras, coupled with their ability to capture high FPS photos and up to 8K video, places huge demands on the speed of memory cards.
+The extreme resolution of today’s cameras, coupled with their ability to capture high FPS photos and up to 8K video, places huge demands on the speed of memory cards.
 If you’ve ever had to wait dozens of painful seconds for the buffer to empty, you’ll know what I’m talking about.
+For this reason, I tested memory cards from different parts of the price spectrum directly in Nikon cameras – including CFExpress, XQD, and SD cards – to show you which ones are the fastest.

-Of course, memory card manufacturers know of this problem, which is why they compete on read and write speeds.
-In an ideal world, those proudly proclaimed numbers, glowing in gold lettering on the box, would be the perfect buying guide.
+Memory card manufacturers know how important speed is, which is why they proudly proclaim the read and write speeds glowing in gold lettering on the box.
+In an ideal world, these numbers would make for the perfect buying guide.
 But we live in the real world, where the information written on the box does not always mean very much.

-For now, I have tested the 12 memory cards that I happen to own.
+For now, I have tested the 36 memory cards below.
 I will expand this real-life speed ranking every time I use a new memory card in the future.

 How I Tested